-Interventional Radiology at Narayana Health is dedicated to the development and application of imaging to guide minimally invasive techniques utilized in the diagnosis and treatment of a wide variety of conditions.
-A medical sub-specialty, Interventional Radiology utilizes minimally-invasive image-guided technique to diagnose and treat nearly every organ system.
+The Department of Interventional Radiology at Narayana Health is dedicated to the development and application of imaging to guide minimally invasive techniques utilized in the diagnosis and treatment of a wide variety of conditions.
+A medical sub-speciality, Interventional Radiology utilizes minimally-invasive image-guided technique to diagnose and treat nearly every organ system.
 The objective of Interventional radiology is to minimize risk to the patient and improve health outcomes.

-The procedure offers the most in-depth knowledge of the least invasive treatments available using needles, wires, and catheters to deliver treatments through a pinhole with minimum morbidity and less recovery time compared to conventional surgical procedures.
+The Interventional Radiology procedure offers the most in-depth knowledge of the minimally invasive treatments available using needles, wires and catheters to deliver treatments through a pinhole with minimum morbidity and less recovery time compared to conventional surgical procedures.
 The Interventional radiologists use X-Ray, CT and other imaging to advance instruments in the body, such as in an artery to treat the disease at the source.
 Many conditions that once required surgery can be treated less invasively by Interventional radiologists.
 These treatments offer less risk, less pain and less recovery time compared to open surgery.

-Interventional Radiologists are image-guided therapy clinicians who are specially trained in image interpretation and minimally invasive treatments of a wide variety of conditions across multiple specialties.
-Interventional Radiologists can deliver treatments for various cancers, fibroids, back and joint pain, varicose veins, arterial diseases, kidney, and bile duct disease to name a few.
+Interventional Radiologists are image-guided therapy clinicians who are specially trained in image interpretation and minimally invasive treatments of a wide variety of conditions across multiple specialities.
+Interventional Radiologists can deliver treatments for various-cancers, fibroids, back and joint pain, varicose veins, arterial diseases, kidney and bile duct disease to name a few.

 Embolisation:A Catheter-based technique using coils, particles or glue to block tumour vessels or acute bleeding.

-Ablation:Needle or catheter-based technique using thermal energy forms like radiofrequency, microwave or cryo to treat tumors or varicose veins.
+Ablation:Needle or catheter-based technique using thermal energy forms like radiofrequency, microwave or cryo technique to treat tumours or varicose veins.

-Balloons and stents:Techniques to open up a blocked tube like an artery, vein, bile duct, ureter, colon or esophagus.
+Balloons and stents:Techniques to open up a blocked tube like an artery, vein, bile duct, ureter, colon or oesophagus.

 Needle biopsy and drainage:Core biopsy for pathological sampling or for draining thoraco-abdominal collections and abscesses.